Trooping the Colour, timetable and where you can watch The King's Birthday Parade without tickets.

 09:15 (onwards) - Troops start forming up, on Horse Guards Parade.

-10:45 - Her Majesty The Queen leaves Buckingham Palace in a grand procession escorted by the Household Cavalry.
+10:45 - His Majesty The King leaves Buckingham Palace escorted by the Household Cavalry.

-11:00 (precisely) - HM The Queen arrives on Horse Guards Parade to take the Royal Salute.
+11:00 (precisely) - HM The King arrives on Horse Guards Parade to take the Royal Salute.

-The Queen then reviews Her Guards riding slowly down the ranks of foot guards and cavalry in a carriage.
+The King then reviews His Guards riding down the ranks of foot guards and cavalry.

-During the parade The Colour is Trooped through the ranks before the Foot Guards march past The Queen.
+During the parade The Colour is Trooped through the ranks before the Foot Guards march past The King.

 Then the Household Cavalry and Kings Troop Royal Horse Artillery rank past.

-12:20 - HM The Queen, at the head of Her Guards, returns up The Mall to Buckingham Palace.
+12:20 - HM The King, at the head of His Guards, returns up The Mall to Buckingham Palace.

-At the gates of Buckingham Palace HM The Queen dismounts from the carriage and mounts a dais to watch the parade march past in salute.
+At the gates of Buckingham Palace HM The King watches the parade march past in salute.

 12:52 - Kings Troop Royal Horse Artillery fire a 41 Gun Salute in The Green Park to celebrate The King''s Official Birthday.

-12:55 (approximately) - HM The Queen and other members of the Royal Family make a balcony appearance at Buckingham Palace.
+12:55 (approximately) - HM The King and other members of the Royal Family make a balcony appearance at Buckingham Palace.

 13:00 - Fly Past by the Royal Air Force.